ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 ## Getting started

-This document describes how to create a new AMP extension, which is one of the most common ways of adding a new feature to AMP.
+This document describes how to create a new Bento AMP extension, which is one of the most common ways of adding a new feature to AMP.

-Before diving into the details on creating a new AMP extension, please familiarize yourself with the [general process for contributing code and features to AMP](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md).
+Before diving into the details on creating a new Bento AMP extension, please familiarize yourself with the [general process for contributing code and features to AMP](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md).
 Since you are adding a new extension you will likely need to follow the [process for making a significant change](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#process-for-significant-changes), including filing an ["Intent to Implement" issue](https://github.com/ampproject/amphtml/labels/INTENT%20TO%20IMPLEMENT) and finding a guide before you start significant development.

 ## Naming

-All AMP extensions (and built-in elements) have their tag names prefixed with `amp-`.
+All Bento AMP extensions have their tag names prefixed with `amp-`.
 Make sure to choose an accurate and clear name for your extension.

 Extensions that embed a third-party service must follow the [guidelines for naming a third-party component](../spec/amp-3p-naming.md).